 Ferragnès is partner variety to Ferraduel.
 Blooms late, avoiding spring frosts.
 Of the French varieties, Ferragnès (about 60%) and Ferraduel (about 30% of total production) are among the most important almond varieties in France.

 Origin: France (INRA), Bordeaux 1966

-Harvest season: late, end of September
+Harvest season: late September

 Frost resistance: very good, we recommend planting up to 400 m above sea level